designedmind/2017/multiple-drafts-overview.md

 one could equally well exhibit the aforementioned behaviour without the inner presentation.

-With this (_prima facia_ reasonable) rejection of Cartesian thinking on the table from the outset, Dennett devotes much of _Consciousness Explained_ to purging the vestiges of the Cartesian Theatre from our fledgling scientific picture of the mind.
+Dennett devotes much of _Consciousness
+Explained_ to purging the vestiges of the Cartesian Theatre from our fledgling scientific picture of the mind.
 He enlists a number of important empirical findings from consciousness research in support of